hlee29/anesthesia-control-system/README.md

 The code is organized as follows:
 - `Paper.pdf` is the paper.
 - `IntervalObserver.m` computes the interval observer gains in the diagonalized basis once for all simulations.
 The results were manually copied into `PropofolSystem.m`.
 The interval observer, as explained in `Paper.pdf`, requires $\mathbf{A} - \mathbf{LC}$ to be both Hurwitz and Metzler.
-It turns out that this latter constraint is quite difficult to work around, so I implement the observer in the diagonalized basis, where it will be trivially Metzler, and transform back to conservative bounds in the original basis.
+It turns out that this latter constraint quite a numerical thorn to this system, so I implement the observer in the diagonalized basis, where it will be trivially Metzler, and transform back to conservative bounds in the original basis.
 - `PropofolSystem.m` is a module containing functions to simulate the model, the controller, and the observer, as well as to plot results.
 - `runPropofolSystem.m` is the master-runner that feeds parameters and settings into `PropofolSystem.m` to simulate and plot various initial conditions.